Browse by Topic

 Whoops!
-I accidentally signed up as a Scout/Prospect, how can I switch?
+I accidentally signed up as a Spectator/Prospect, how can I switch?

-No, we don’t provide invoicing at this time.
-We do provide receipts for Pro, Job, and Team purchases, which are emailed after purchase and are available for reference on the Orders page under your Dribbble account settings.
-You can add any necessary information there as well.
+We don’t provide invoices but do provide receipts, which are emailed after purchases and available for reference on the Billing page under your Dribbble account settings.

 Players & Prospects

 Anyone can sign up to find, follow, or hire designers at Dribbble.
 However, to share your work with the community or leave comments, an invitation from a member is required.
 Invited (drafted) members are called Players.
 If you wish to be drafted, be sure to check the box marking yourself as a Prospect in your account settings.

 Prospects (members who would like to share their work but have not yet been drafted) can upload work, but it will only appear on their own profile and on the Draft page.
 Uploading your work will greatly improve your chances of being drafted.

 Why does Dribbble have an invitation process to share work?